The Knowledge Vault Was Recently Announced

 This morning, at the 20th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), Google may announce that they are trying a new approach with a knowledge base, applying a mix of technologies to automate a lot of the collection of information that helps in:

 - Fueling efforts at Google to present more and better knowledge panel results

 - Helping Google recognize entities (specific people, place and things) within queries

 - Making predictive algorithms for personal assistants such as Google Now & Siri & Cortana smarter and more assistive

 - Bringing Us New Applications and Undiscovered Uses

 The announcement carries with it a lot of new information about approaches Google follows to deliver more information to people faster, in a more complete form.
 Before you delve too quickly into this topic, reading the following paper (PDF) from Google is highly recommended:

-At the Semantic Web Conference, a common theme in presentations from search engineers such as Google Fellow Ramanathan Guha was the importance of getting knowledge base information to scale better and help applications from rich snippets, to knowledge panels, to mobile apps, and others.
+At the Semantic Web Conference, a common theme in presentations from search engineers such as Google Fellow Ramanathan Guha was the importance of getting knowledge base information to scale better and help applications from rich snippets to knowledge panels, to mobile apps, and others.
 These many different kinds of applications need to be able to use such information, and the more information that is available, the more effective they will be.

-Google’s been working upon this automated approach to building the Knowledge Vault with a greater confidence in the facts it includes, using methods such as:
+Google’s been working upon this automated approach to building the Knowledge Vault with greater confidence in the facts it includes, using methods such as:

 A detailed presentation for KDD titled Constructing and Mining Web-scale Knowledge Graphs is worth downloading and studying if you want more details.